DDQXZcp/COMP3310-MQTT-Broker/README.md

 ```
 If you see anything wrong such as docker not running or docker permission error, it might be because the script is still running.
 Log out, Wait for a while and log back in again.

+**Step 2.4** - Connect to your broker

+If the broker is already running.
+Simply set the host as your EC2 instance's public IP and connect.

 ## Advanced Configuration (Optional)

 ### Step 2 - Install Docker in EC2 Instance